happyhere-TN/HLDS_LAN_MOBILE/README.md

  -if u use exagear then u need to pop-up view the apk (this option supported on samsung mobiles)

- -if u use mobox u dont need any thing just leve the server
+ -if u use mobox u dont need any thing just open server and leve it

 5- to play on gamemod after server runing join to server with this ways: cs1.6 - use join with cs16amx apk